Geisel School of Medicine

 Results: The mean prevalence of PTSD across all studies decreases from 28.8% (range = 3.1–87.5%) at 1 month to 17.0% (range = 0.6–43.8%) at 12 months.
 However, when traumatic events are classified into intentional and non-intentional, the median prevalences trend down for the non-intentional trauma exposed populations, while the median prevalences in the intentional trauma category steadily increase from 11.8% to 23.3%.
 Across five studies with sufficient data, 37.1% of those exposed to intentional trauma develop PTSD.
 Among those with PTSD, about one third (34.8%) remit after 3 months.
 Nearly 40% of those with PTSD (39.1%) have a chronic course, and only a very small fraction (3.5%) of new PTSD cases appears after three months.

 Conclusions: Understanding the trajectories of PTSD over time, and how it may vary by type of traumatic event (intentional vs. non-intentional) will assist public health planning and treatment.

 Santiago, Patcho N.; Ursano, Robert J.; Gray, Christine L.; Pynoos, Robert S.; Spiegel, David; Lewis-Fernandez, Roberto; Friedman, Matthew; and Fullerton, Carol S., "A Systematic Review of PTSD Prevalence and Trajectories in DSM-5 Defined Trauma Exposed Populations: Intentional and Non-Intentional Traumatic Events" (2013).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2514.